supermarsx/hash-folderoo/readme.md

 # hash-folderoo

 Rust toolkit for hashing folders, comparing snapshots, and automating clean-up tasks.
-The original project started as an Electron desktop utility; this crate rebuilds the feature set as an idiomatic, multi-command CLI with strong typing, streaming IO, and cross-platform support.
+This crate rebuilds the feature set as an idiomatic, multi-command CLI with strong typing, streaming IO, and cross-platform support.
 The long-term design and extra context live in `spec.md`.

 ## Highlights